Open-source license: Types

 Open-source licenses are categorized as copyleft or permissive.
-Copyleft licenses require derivative works to include source code under a copyleft license.
+Copyleft licenses require derivative works to include source code under a similar license.
 Permissive licenses do not, and therefore the code can be used within proprietary software.
 Copyleft can be further divided into strong and weak depending on whether they define derivative works broadly or narrowly.

-Licenses focus on copyright law, but code is also covered by software patents.
-Patent law covers ideas and differs significantly.
-While copyrights cover a specific implementation, patents cover any implementation of a claim.
+Licenses focus on copyright law, but code is also covered by other forms of IP.
+Major open-source licenses written since the late 1990s contain patent grants.
+These open-source patent grants cover the patents held by the developers.
+Software patents cover ideas and, rather than a specific implementation, cover any implementation of a claim.
 Patent claims give the holder the right to exclude others from making, using, selling, or importing products based on the idea.
 Because patents grant the right to exclude rather than the right to create, it is possible to have a patent on an idea but still be unable to legally implement it if the invention relies on another patented idea.
 Thus, open-source patent grants can offer permission only from covered patents.
 They cannot guarantee that a third party has not patented any concepts embodied in the code.
 The older permissive licenses do not discuss patents directly and offer only implicit patent grants in their offers to use or sell covered material.
 Newer copyleft licenses and the 2004 Apache License offer explicit patent grants and limited protection from patent litigation.
 These patent retaliation clauses protect developers by terminating grants for any party who initiates a patent lawsuit regarding covered software.

 Trademarks are the only form of IP not shared by free and open-source software.
-Trademarks on FOSS function the same as any trademark.
+Trademarks on FOSS function the same as any other trademark.
 A trademark is a design that identifies the distinct source of a product.
 Because they distinguish products, the same designs can be used in different fields where there is no risk of confusing similar sources.
-For example, this is why IBM is a trademark for International Business Machines, which supplies mainframe computing solutions, and the International Brotherhood of Magicians which supplies guidance on stage magic.
 To give up control of a trademark would result in the loss of that trademark.
-Therefore no open-source license freely offers use of a trademark.
+Therefore, no open-source license freely offers the use of a trademark.

+Trademark restrictions can overlap copyrights and affect material otherwise freely available.
+The US Supreme Court described using trademark law to restrict public domain content as "mutant copyright".
+In Dastar Corp. v.
+Twentieth Century Fox Film Corp., the court "caution[ed] against misuse or over-extension of trademark" law without providing a firm decision on those mutant copyrights.
+Trademark overlap can leave open-source and free content projects vulnerable to a "hostile takeover" if outside parties file for trademarks on derivative works.
+Notably, Andrey Duskin applied for trademarks on the SCP Foundation, a collaborative writing project, when creating derivative works based on SCP stories.